dtamadauw/phase_based_diffusion_code/Figure5/README.md

     3. Signal Generation: For each set of ground truth parameters, the script generates the corresponding noiseless complex signals for each imaging method (PBD, SS-EPI, SESE) using their respective physical models.

-    4. Monte Carlo Loop in Julia code: The script (../tools/julia) iterates through each SNR level and each set of ground truth values.
+    4. Monte Carlo Loop: The script iterates through each SNR level and each set of ground truth values.
 Inside the loop:

         * Noise Addition: Complex Gaussian noise is added to the noiseless signals.
 The noise variance is carefully scaled based on the receiver bandwidth and the time-normalized NSA for each method.

-        * Parameter Estimation: Estimate the ADC and T2 values using the proposed approah.
+        * Parameter Estimation: The noisy signals are passed to the respective reconstruction functions (pbd_recon.m, ssepi_recon.m, mese_recon.m) to estimate the ADC and T2 values.

         * Store Results: The estimated values from all iterations are stored for statistical analysis.